nodale/alphaDrone-pyBullet/README.md

 # alphaDrone-pyBullet

 This repository gives a pipeline for integrating CAD model to PyBullet, as well as providing a base code template for running PX4-PyBullet Software-In-The-Loop simulation.
+Everything has been tested on Ubuntu 24.04.3 LTS

 # Installation
 ## Python environment
-A python environment is preferably setup and requires libraries in the requirements.txt.
-One can simply recursively install all of them by doing the following
+A python environment is preferred and requires libraries in the requirements.txt.
+One can simply recursively install all of them

     pip install -r requirements.txt